Harvard Extension School courses are open to the public, and most require no application.

 Fall 2017 courses will be announced in early June.
 Registration will open in July.

 Interested in studying this summer?
 Course registration opens March 1.

 When registration is open, you can follow these simple steps to enroll in courses:

-Step 1: Create or update your student account
+Step 1: Create or Update Your Student Account

-- Returning students: Log in with your DCE ID number and DCE PIN or your Harvard ID number (HUID) and Harvard PIN.
+- Returning students: Log in with your DCE ID number and PIN or your HarvardKey.

-Learn more about ID numbers and PINs.
+Learn more about ID numbers and login types.

-Step 2: Review registration requirements and deadlines
+Step 2: Review Registration Requirements and Deadlines